 Interestingly, tools built with the proto-low-code platform, Excel, are among the most common to which EASA is applied.
 The proliferation of spreadsheets has resulted in tremendous inefficiencies and problems resulting from issues such as version control, intellectual property exposure, inability to conduct analytics and challenging user experiences.
 By building a web app UI to front the spreadsheet, all the functionality of the spreadsheet is retained but access is conducted via a web accessible interface, protecting the native spreadsheet from ever being directly handled by users.
 Thus, downloading, copying or altering is no longer possible, eliminating the typical spreadsheet “chaos” while improving and controlling accessibility.

 EASA enables you to retain the spreadsheet look and feel if desired, or you can create a highly polished web app that completely hides its spreadsheet roots.
 This can be particularly desirable for outward facing, web-portal type applications for use by external users such as customers, partners or suppliers.
 In many cases, far greater intelligence can be built into the interfaces, helping to create the best possible user experience, and making spreadsheets previously used only by a small in-the-know group into practical enterprise tools.
+The beauty of EASA’s approach is all your original logic is used directly – no translation of your Excel file, while pre and post processing is now taken care of with your web app rather than the often clumsy column-row UI used by Excel itself.

 Common applications involve high value or critical spreadsheets that have a need to be shared, such as those involved in pricing, engineering configuration, insurance scenario modeling, and deal evaluation, and the related software processes that often involve databases, CRM and ERP systems, data analytics and the like.